CMU-CBML/DDPM-Polycube/readme.md

 Ⅰ. Overview

-1. This guide explains how to use the code in the paper to predict polycube structures using the ddpm-polycube algorithm.[^1]
+1. This guide explains how to use the code in the paper to predict polycube structures using the DDPM-polycube algorithm.[^1]

 2. The implementation is mainly in Python and Blender, using Python third-party libraries and Blender's built-in libraries.